Taking The Pulse Of The Market

 When we measure momentum in terms of up days over the previous month, the count peaked on February 14th.
 It has been weakening ever since.

-All of the charts so far have described the short term health of the market.
-If we look at the intermediate term health, we see a different picture.
+All of the charts so far have described the short-term health of the market.
+If we look at the intermediate-term health, we see a different picture.

 On a year-over-year basis, the post-election rally is still holding above the 10% level, indicating a healthy market.
-But as you can see, the rally has now given back half of its gains.
+But, as you can see, the rally has now given back half of its gains.

-Lastly, when we look at the 50 day moving average versus the 200 day, we can see that the market is still very healthy on an intermediate term basis.
+Lastly, when we look at the 50-day moving average versus the 200 day, we can see that the market is still very healthy on an intermediate-term basis.

 Some final thoughts.